gymreklab/cse185-spring19/project_guidelines.md

 * Appendix: describe who in the group did which pieces of the project.

 Other notes:
 * The report should be in PDF format, 8-10 pages.
 Font Arial 11 with 1-inch margins.
 1.5-line spacing.
+References and appendix don't count toward page limit.
 * Reports should be turned in via email.
 Email your proposal to all the course instructors (mgymrek@eng.ucsd.edu, cew003@eng.ucsd.edu, s1saini@eng.ucsd.edu, jmargoli@eng.ucsd.edu) with subject line [CSE185-REPORT-GROUP#], where  "#" should be your group number.
 * If you write your own scripts, please submit those along with your assignment.